postmodern/deployml/README.md

 ## Description

-DeploYML is a simple deployment solution that uses a single YAML file and doesn not require Ruby to be installed on the server.
+DeploYML is a simple deployment solution that uses a single YAML file, Git and SSH.

 ## Features